buildbot/buildbot/master/docs/developer/style.rst

 :class:`twisted.internet.task.LoopingCall`
     Calls an asynchronous function repeatedly at set intervals.
+    Note that this will stop looping if the function fails.
+    In general, you will want to wrap the function to capture and log errors.

 :class:`twisted.application.internet.TimerService`
     Similar to ``t.i.t.LoopingCall``, but implemented as a service that will automatically start and stop the function calls when the service starts and stops.
+    See the warning about failing functions for ``t.i.t.LoopingCall``.

 Sequences of Operations
 ~~~~~~~~~~~~~~~~~~~~~~~